Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 Quaternium-15

-Be sure to check the label of your hair dye and ensure it doesn’t contain any quaternium-15.
+Be sure to check the ingredient list of your hair dye and ensure it doesn’t contain any quaternium-15 or coal tar.
 This chemical, used as a preservative in many cosmetic and hair products, is a known allergen.
 It releases formaldehyde, which can result in a contact dermatitis reaction in sensitive people, Mahalli says.

 Resorcinol